Direct Answer: Best Time to Post on Social Media

 By content type:

-- Thought leadership / long posts: 7-8 AM Tuesday-Thursday (people read before their workday ramps up)
+- Thought leadership / long posts: 3-5 PM Wednesday-Friday (people have time to read and respond)

 The LinkedIn reality: LinkedIn's algorithm rewards early engagement.
 If your post gets comments in the first 60 minutes, it gets pushed to exponentially more feeds.
 Tag people who might respond, and engage in the comments yourself within the first hour.